jakemmarsh/angularjs-gulp-browserify-boilerplate/README.md

 /directives
   index.js   (the main module on which all directives will be mounted, loaded in main.js) example.js
+/filters
+  index.js (the main module on which all filters will be mounted, loaded in main.js) example.js
 /services
   index.js   (the main module on which all services will be mounted, loaded in main.js) example.js